CLRX/CLRX-mirror/doc/GcnOperands.md

 **NOTE:** These same literals and constants gives different values for 64-bit operand in vector instructions.
 To distinguish values, please use `lit()` function.

+**OLD_VERSIONS**: This version of CLRadeonExtender adds '--buggy-fplit' option to support sources for older versions (to 0.1.2).
+Versions to 0.1.2 incorrectly handles floating point literals and constants due to wrong assumptions.
+This and later versions fix that behaviour.

+Old and buggy behaviour:

+* support only half and single floating point literals (and constants)
+* shorten literals to constant only for single floating point literals

+New behaviour:

+* support half, single and double (only higher 32-bits) floating point literals (and constants)
+* shorten literals to constant for half, single and double literals (type depends from operand type)

 ### Hardware registers

 These register could be read or written by S_GETREG_\* and S_SETREG_\* instruction.